Resistive state of SFS Josephson junctions in the presence of moving domain walls

-DW motion is possible even by very small currents if pinning effects are neglected.
-The DW remains coplanar.
-In this case due to the absence of nonadiabatic torque in our consideration and coplanarity of the DW the electromotive force \cite{Volovik1987,Barnes2007,Saslow2007,Duine2008,Tserkovnyak2008,Zhang2009} discussed in the literature before does not occur.
-Nevertheless, the gauge spin-dependent vector potential appears in the local spin basis due to SOC.
-It produces the anomalous phase shift and, in case if the magnetization depends on time, it also produces the electromotive force.
+As a reciprocal effect to the STT a gauge spin-dependent vector potential appears in the local spin basis due to SOC \cite{Frohlich1993,Rebei2006,Jin2006,Jin2006_2,Bernevig2006,Hatano2007,Leurs2009,Tokatly2008,Bergeret2013}.
+It produces an anomalous phase shift and, in case if the magnetization depends on time, it also produces an electromotive force\cite{Kim2012,Tatara2013,Yamane2013}.
 This situation is the focus of our present study.
 The electromotive force should be compensated by the voltage induced at the junction.
 It is this voltage that maintains the DW motion, compensating the dissipation power occurring due to Gilbert damping by the work done by a power source, as it is shown below.